CZHQuality/Sal-CFS-GAN/version1/readme.txt

-Version of the CFS-GAN Saliency Prediction Method
+The primary version (1st version) of the GazeGAN Saliency Prediction Method

 Some precious experience about Debugging Tensorflow:
 Refer to :example_New.py, pix2pix_New.py about new loss (KL especially), there are some debugging techniques